amrtechguy/My-Clinic/README.md

 # My Clinic
 It's a console application of a clinic management system.
+It can be used to manage records of doctors, patients, medical services, and medical appointments.

 ## How it works
 When you build and open the program, you'll get a login screen that requires a username and a password.
 You can enter the default credentials as following, username: `admin` and password: `1234`.
 Once you login, you'll get a welcome screen with a list of available options that you can use by name or number.
 Each option has a specific function.
 Enter the option name or number in the console to take an action.
 Here's a list of the available options that you can use: